William Tirry

-Life
+Early life

 Tirry was born into a well-to-do family of Hiberno-Norman merchants in Cork, Ireland in 1608, the son of Robert and Joan Tirry.
 He was named after his uncle, the elder William Tirry, Bishop of Cork and Cloyne.
 Tirry was the grandson of Edmond Terry, or Tirry, Lord Mayor of Cork, and his wife Catherine Galway.
 His aunt Joan married Dominick Sarsfield, 1st Viscount Sarsfield, the Chief Justice of the Irish Common Pleas: their son William, the 2nd Viscount, played an important role in Tirry's life as his patron and protector.

 Well-educated, he learned Ecclesiastical Latin and Koine Greek, but also spoke the Classical Gaelic literary language and the Munster Irish vernacular.
-At the age of eighteen, he joined the Augustinian Order at St. Austin's Abbey in Cork, and studied in Valladolid, where he was ordained around 1634.
-He completed his studies in Paris, and then spent five years (1636–1641) in Brussels, Belgium.
+At the age of eighteen, he left to study for the priesthood in Catholic Europe.
+He is known to have studied for the priesthood first at the Irish College in Valladolid and then at the Collège des Grand Augustins in Paris, and that he was ordained around 1634.
+He and then spent five years (1636–1641) in Brussels, Belgium.

+After his return to Ireland, he joined the Augustinian Order at St. Austin's Abbey in Cork City.
+He then spent about four months working as secretary to his uncle, Bishop William Tirry.
+Although he relinquished this post to return to St Austin's Abbey, he was then persuaded to act as chaplain to his cousin Lord Kilmallock and as tutor to the latter's son and heir.

 Ministry

-He returned to Ireland in 1641.
-Because community life was impossible at the time, he served as secretary to his uncle, the bishop.
-Then he found safe refuge with his Roman Catholic cousin William Sarsfield, 2nd Viscount Sarsfield, and acted as tutor to his sons.
 Tirry was elected Provincial Secretary in 1646.
-Lord Sarsfield's death in 1648 deprived Tirry of his chief protector.
-In 1649 he was chosen as prior of the Augustinian convent in Skreen but was unable to assume his duties there as this was the same year that marked the beginning of the Cromwellian conquest of Ireland.
-A law was enacted on 6 January 1653 declaring that any Roman Catholic priest in Ireland was guilty of treason.
-Tirry was forced into hiding alongside other priests.
+Lord Sarsfield of Kilmallock's death in 1648 deprived Tirry of his chief protector.
+In 1649, he was chosen as prior of the Augustinian convent in Skreen, County Mayo, but was unable to assume his duties there because of the beginning of the Cromwellian conquest of Ireland.
+A law was enacted on 6 January 1653 declaring that any Roman Catholic priest in Ireland was guilty of high treason.
+Tirry was accordingly forced into hiding like all other priests.

-Much of the time he found shelter with his distant cousins, the Everards of Fethard, County Tipperary.
+All sources are agreed that for three years prior to his capture, Friar William Tirry found shelter with his distant cousin, a local Old English noblewoman and elderly widow named Mrs. Amy Everard, at Fethard, County Tipperary.
+Aside from acting as Mrs. Everard's son's tutor and continuing his covert priestly ministry, "to all who came seeking the sacraments", Friar William spent most of his time in secret prayer and acts of penance.